rpechayr/old-www/_drafts/2014-07-30-jekyll-is-not-only-for-developers.md

 A powerful solution that fits people requirements are [Github pages](https://pages.github.com/) powered by [Jekyll](http://jekyllrb.com/).
 Jekyll is an amazing CMS because it is simple in its conception and does not have a back-office as you just create static pages.
 Not relying on a back-office is an excellent benefit against time erosion.
 It will never make you feel like you are using a CMS from the previous decade (tumblr interface is ugly).
 However, [Jekyll](http://jekyllrb.com/) does have powerfull posting features.
 You just need to create a new [markdown](http://daringfireball.net/projects/markdown/) file in the `_posts` directory and once deployed it is going to generate a new article, available in your blog and in the generated RSS feed.

-In terms of **performance**, github pages are just static pages so you can't do better (jekyll builds your website when you push it to Github) and these pages are eventually [served by a CDN](https://github.com/blog/1715-faster-more-awesome-github-pages) to minimize latency.
+In terms of **performance**, github pages are just static pages so you can't do better (Jekyll builds your website when you push it to Github) and these pages are eventually [served by a CDN](https://github.com/blog/1715-faster-more-awesome-github-pages) to minimize latency.

 If you are concerned about the **sustainability** issue, github won't be purchased and shut down by FYGT anytime soon, since they [raised $100 million back in 2012](http://peter.a16z.com/2012/07/09/software-eats-software-development/) and have been profitable for years.